-Figure 3-4: Takoma Recreation Center Site Locator Maps
+Figure 3-3: Takoma Recreation Center Site Locator Maps

-3.5 Anacostia Freeway Near-Road station
+3.4 Anacostia Freeway Near-Road Station (11-001-0051)

-The Anacostia Freeway Near-Road Station was launched in January 2015 and it houses NO_2 , CO, $PM{2.5}$ continuous measurement, and Ultrafine Particle Counter sensors.
-This station is going to be important in the metropolitan area and the District because of its location for capturing peak 1-hour NO_2 and CO concentrations expected in the near-road environment.
+The Anacostia Freeway Near-Road Station was launched in January 2015 and it houses NO_2 , CO, and $PM{2.5}$ continuous measurement sensors.
+This station serves as an important and critical station in the metropolitan area and the District because of its location for capturing peak 1-hour NO_2 and CO concentrations expected in the near-road environment.

-Figure 3-5: Anacostia Freeway Near-Road Station Locator Maps
+Figure 3-4: Anacostia Freeway Near-Road Site Locator Maps